Billy Fleming (landscape architect): Career

-Formerly, he was a policy adviser in the White House Domestic Policy Council during the Obama Administration, a co-author of the Indivisible Guide, a co-creator of the Data Refuge Project, and worked briefly as a landscape designer, city planner, and community organizer.
+Additionally, he has served as a policy adviser in the White House Domestic Policy Council during the Obama Administration, a co-author of the Indivisible Guide, a co-creator of the Data Refuge Project, and worked briefly as a landscape designer, city planner, and community organizer.

-He became the founding Wilks Family Director of the McHarg Center in 2017, where he's led a variety of public research projects, events, and coursework dedicated to the Green New Deal and its role in bringing climate justice into the design professions.
+Upon completion of his Ph.D. in 2017, he became the founding Wilks Family Director of the McHarg Center, where he led a variety of public research projects, events, and coursework dedicated to the Green New Deal and its role in bringing climate justice into the design professions.
+Fleming also serves on the editorial board for the Journal of Architectural Education, which is the flagship, peer-reivewed journal of the American Collegiate Schools of Architecture.
+Along with Rania Ghosn, his work there includes a special issue of the journal titled "Worlding.
+Energy.
+Transitions."

 In 2018, he became a Senior Fellow with Data for Progress where he contributed to the publication of low-carbon public housing policy briefs tied to the “Green New Deal for Public Housing Act” introduced in 2019 by Rep. Alexandria Ocasio-Cortez and Senator Bernie Sanders.

 In 2019, he worked with Frederick Steiner, Richard Weller, and Karen M'Closkey to organize Design With Nature Now to celebrate the 50th anniversary of Ian McHarg's landmark book.
 The celebration involved a conference, three exhibitions, a book, and a special issue of the journal Socio-Ecological Practice Research.

 In 2020, his studio teaching won the Award of Excellence in Student Collaboration from the American Society of Landscape Architects.
 The studio's work served as the template for the Green New Deal Superstudio collaboration between ASLA, the Landscape Architecture Foundation, the McHarg Center, Columbia, and the Council of Educators in Landscape Architecture.

+In 2021, he partnered with Daniel Aldana Cohen to create the Climate and Community Institute, an ecosocialist think-tank dedicated to connecting progressive policy-makers, leaders of the climate and housing justice movements, and leading scholars to develop new research and legislation aimed at tackling the polycrisis.

+In 2024, his studio won an Honor Award in Student Community from the American Society of Landscape Architects for their work in South Greenland.

+In 2025, Fleming joined the Tyler School faculty at Temple University.